GunnarProject/my_code_projects/README.md

 * Create a test file starting with test_.
 * Define unit test functions that start with test_ inside the test file.
 * Enter pytest into your terminal in the directory of your test file and it detects these tests for you.

+## Logging

+* `Debug:` Use this level for anything that happens in the program.
+* `Error:` Use this level to record any error that occurs.
+* `Info:` Use this level to record all actions that are user driven or system specific, such as regularly scheduled operations.